AdityaKapal362/Sketchware2DGameEngine/README.md

 ## How it started
 In the middle of january 2020, i was looking for new idea that i can implement in Sketchware.
 I made too many tools in that day & figured that maybe if make a game it will be great and something new to learn for me.
 Maintaining SH Recovery also became very boring to me.
 I was looking for an example projects on Sketchware Community page and found nothing i can learn.
 I realized something that day, i've played a game named CS2D for years since i was a kid.
 Then i proceeds to learn game developments on Youtube.
 Nothing i can learn from there because they uses Unity, where i uses Sketchware.
 The frustation made me ignored the idea for 3 weeks.
 After that, i came up with an idea of using FrameLayout as the canvas and ImageView(s) as the TileMap _(i was forgot the reasons why i came up with FrameLayout & ImageView lol)_

 Then the story begins that day, on 7th february 2020, i started the development, 1 week full coding with 3 hours sleep each day.
-Until i released the very first version of Sketchware 2D Game Engine on 23 october 2020 on Sketchub.
+Until i released the very first version of Sketchware 2D Game Engine on 23 october 2020.
 And on December 2024, i decided to make the Github page to prevent this project abandoned again :)

 ## How It Works
 The engine integrates seamlessly into Sketchware by providing pre-configured blocks and templates that allow developers to: